mengxiaogang/MMNetworking/README.md

 [![License](https://img.shields.io/cocoapods/l/MMNetworking.svg?style=flat)](https://cocoapods.org/pods/MMNetworking)
 [![Platform](https://img.shields.io/cocoapods/p/MMNetworking.svg?style=flat)](https://cocoapods.org/pods/MMNetworking)

+## Main functions introduce

+You can complete the network request through it.
+It mainly realizes:
+1. Configure parameters of each interface by inheriting mmbaserequest class
+2. Process the request result by inheriting mmbaserequest
+3. When the request is initiated, the parameter controls whether loading is required

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.